January 19, 2020

 - I’ll start with the most apposite, which is the impact of my current career endeavor.
 I would like to spend more time discussing this job later, but in short, I will say that it has helped me stronger align to the concept of Soft Determinism.
 That seems to help me create a concrete plan of action with how I might be able to enact some change.
 Whether that is with this position now, or through ones I will have in the future.
 I am passionate about bettering the lives of others, and I know that this is the start of that.
 I carry my grief of you with me as a past trauma (along with the tribulations that came along with your addictions), and I believe it has genuinely helped make me more able to relate to others in my field.
 Whether that’s the population I’m working for, or the other professionals that I work with.
 So thanks for that, I guess—for dying and whatnot.

 - Caleb and I grieved the loss of a great dog this past summer.
 While I was still in the UK, Caleb called me with the news.
-The conversation that we had the day after Atticus laid his head down in Caleb’s lap to die, is one that fully molded the foundation of my love and appreciation for the man I get to marry.
-The words Caleb repeated in his own grief of Atticus are ones that helped transform the way that I grieved him too, as well as just the general take I now have on the concept of death.
-While they were simple words, they broke through to me in a effective way.
+There was a conversation that we had the day after Atticus laid his head down in Caleb’s lap to die.
+It was the conversation that fully molded the foundation of my love and appreciation for the man I get to marry.
+The words Caleb repeated in his own grief of Atticus are ones that helped transform the way that I grieved him too.
+It also gave me insight on a different way of how to process death.
+While the concept was simple, it broke through to me in an effective way.
 I, honestly, thought I’d be a lot more of a wreck than I was.
 Caleb still looks at me like I’m ridiculous when the slightest thing pushes the button to the water works, but I don’t tend to dwell on it.
 I do miss our strong and wisest protector, but his spirit will undoubtedly live on.

 “Are you my mother?”